amarubhe/sap-build-codejam-prerequisite/readme.md

 ## Objective
 Automate the steps involved in the pre-requisites for [ SAP Build CodeJam ](https://developers.sap.com/tutorials/codejam-0-prerequisites.html)

-## Objective
-Automate the steps involved in the pre-requisites for [ SAP Build CodeJam ](https://developers.sap.com/tutorials/codejam-0-prerequisites.html)

 ## Overview
 This repository contains scripts to automate BTP subaccount setup using Terraform.
 Please follow the instructions below for initial setup and execution.